Ruth Pitter: Style, Influences and Legacy

 Because of this, Pitter was frequently overlooked by critics of her day, and has only in recent years been seen as important: her reputation was helped by Larkin's respect for her poetry (he included four of her poems in The Oxford Book of Twentieth Century English Verse).

 She was a good friend of C. S. Lewis, who admired her poetry and once said, according to his friend and biographer George Sayer, that if he was the kind of man who got married, he would have wanted to marry Ruth Pitter.
 In correspondence between the two, Lewis often critiqued her work and made suggestions.
 More often he invited her critique of his poems.
 Pitter is considered by many Lewis scholars to have had an effect on his writing in the 1940s and 1950s.

 W. B. Yeats, Robin Skelton and Thom Gunn also appreciated Pitter's work and praised her poetry.
 Lord David Cecil once remarked that Pitter was one of the most original and moving poets then living.
+Composer Beryl Price used Pitter’s text in her composition A Cycle of Cats.

 Pitter's work continues to be published in anthologies, including: